f5devcentral/f5-agility-labs-waf/docs/waf241/module2 - positive sec/lab1/lab1.rst

 Since we will be training the waf for positive security, let's create a whitelist.
 This will help to create high fidelity learning suggestions as events occur.

 #.
 Navigate to **Security > Application Security > IP Addresses > IP Address Exceptions** and click **Create**.
 Configure the whitelist for a 10/8 to allow our internal "trusted" network as shown below and check the box for **Policy Builder trusted IP**.
 #.
 Note in the upper left that this Whitelist is only associated with the juiceshop_blocking policy.
-Whitelists are unique per policy but could be defined at the parent level.
+Whitelists are unique per policy but could be defined at part of a parent policy and delegated down to child policies.
 #.
 Click **Create** and **Apply Policy**.

 .. image:: images/list.png